Choosing a Server for MySQL

 The choice of computer to act as the MySQL Server is a serious consideration especially for large operations.
 The following is intended as a guide only.

-Once you have a server ready it is strongly recommended you allow Timestone Software staff to install and configure MySQL.
+Once you have a server ready it is a requirement that Timestone Software staff install and configure MySQL.

 Choice of server

 Broadly speaking the MySQL server computer can be classified into three categories.